-The segment was first listed as being impaired for bacteria for contact recreation as a result of the 2004 Assessment and is included in the Copano Bay TMDL.
-Since the confluence of Chiltipin Creek with Copano Bay (Segment 2472), the WWTPs that discharge to the creek are more likely to influence the values recorded in Copano Bay (Segment 2472).
+The segment was first listed as being impaired for bacteria for contact recreation as a result of the 2004 Assessment and was included in the Copano Bay TMDL.
+A subsequent Copano Bay TMDL project has been initiated for FY2013 to address the impairment.

-The segment is also listed as having a concern for OP.
+The segment is also listed as having a concern for orthophosphorus (OP).
+Possible sources include runoff from agriculture or partially treated or untreated sewage from faulty septic systems.